matus-kocik/wpaczsk/README.md

 - `date_from` (DateField): Start date and time of the event. // Dátum a čas začiatku udalosti.
 - `date_to` (DateField): End date and time of the event. // Dátum a čas konca udalosti.
 - `url` (URLField): Web link with information about the event. // Webový odkaz s informáciami o udalosti.
-- `location` (CharField): Venue of the event. // Miesto konania udalosti.
+- `location` (ForeignKey to Location): Reference to the Location model. // Odkaz na model.
 - `description` (TextField): Detailed description of the event. // Podrobný popis udalosti.
 - `created_at` (DateTimeField): Record creation time. // Čas vytvorenia záznamu.
 - `updated_at` (DateTimeField): Record last update time. // Čas poslednej aktualizácie záznamu.